danbev/learning-ai/fundamentals/rust/zero-to-hero/README.md

 This project is a Rust implementation of the youtube series [Neural Networks:  Zero to Hero] by Andrej Karpathy.
-The goal is to implement the code in each video in Rust in a way that allows the viewers to follow along, but instead of looking at Python code they can look the Rust code in this repository.
+The goal is to implement the code in each video in Rust in a way that allows the viewer to follow along, but instead of looking at Python code they can look the Rust code in this repository.

 In the series Mr. Karpathy uses some notebook exploration coding which is very